 Humidity in RVs is a common problem.
 Whether you’re trying to keep your RV cool or warm, most owners will try to seal it up.
 Also, if RVs are your periodically, they don’t have constant climate control.
 So the easiest and foolproof way to reduce humidity is to use a dehumidifier.

 There are many different options available at different sizes and price points.
 A larger dehumidifier is more costly and takes up more space, but it will do a much better job removing humidity from the air.
 However, smaller and more economical models are available and will work well.
 You may need to run a small unit longer and empty it more frequently.

-Below are two great options for both a small and larger dehumidifier:
+Below are some great options for both small and larger dehumidifiers:

 Humidity under the bed can be challenging to handle, but you can easily accomplish it with a few simple steps.

 First, allow your mattress to breathe.
 One way to accomplish this is the flip your mattress periodically, which will allow the bottom to air out and expel moisture.
 During the most humid times, it’s helpful to flip your mattress weekly.

 The other technique to reduce moisture under your mattress is to install an anti moisture mattress underlay.
 Several products are available to do this, or you can take the DIY route and save some money.
 Below are some excellent options:

 If you want a simple solution that doesn’t require additional work on your end, you can purchase an underlayment for your mattress that will provide for air to follow under it.
 The Den-Flo Mattress Underlay comes pre-sized for all different mattress sizes.

 The pad is made from spun polyethylene that provides a woven layer of fibers, allowing airflow to make its way under the mattress.
 It comes in both king, queen, and twin sizes.
 If you have a full-sized RV mattress, you will need to order a queen and cut it to size, which you can easily do with a pair of scissors.